ddejohn/life/docs/index.md

 >>> (3, 1)
 ```

 This is telling us that in order to travel to the next *row* we need to increment our pointer by three bytes.
-Columnar jumps still only require one byte because data in NumPy is stored in column-order by default (and one byte specifically in this case because I'm using `dtype="uint8"`).
+Columnar jumps still only require one byte because data in NumPy is stored in [row major order](https://en.wikipedia.org/wiki/Row-_and_column-major_order) by default (and one byte specifically in this case because I'm using `dtype="uint8"`).
 Take this array for example:

 ```python
 >>> x